wmdev0808/Vue/challenge-001/README.md

 ## 22. Vue 2 to Vue 3 Migration

 ### 22.1.
 Vue 3 - Overview

+- Vue 3 Update

+  - What's New?
+What Changed?

+- Vue 3 - What Changed?

+  - Vue instances/apps are now created with `createApp()`
+  - `data` must now always be a method
+  - Components, directives & third-party modules are registered on `app` instad of Vue global object
+  - `Transitions`: `v-enter` is now `v-enter-from`
+  - `Vue Router`: Router is now created with `createRouter()`, transitions work differently
+  - `Vuex`: Store is now created with `createStore()`

+- Vue 3 - What's New?
+  - `<teleport>` Component
+  - Fragments
+  - Composition API `may` be used to replace Options API
+  - Vue was internally re-written with TypeScript => Better TypeScript support (optional!)

 ### 22.2.
 Important Changes & Migration Steps